 You are enjoying (or perhaps still planning) a fantastic trip to Yellowstone National Park.
 Congratulations, Yellowstone is just astounding!
 Old Faithful is so impressive, and the falls at the "Grand Canyon of the Yellowstone" are indescribably breathtaking.
 Hopefully, you will spot some of the fantastic wildlife that resides in Yellowstone (and the surrounding areas) such as bison, elk, Bighorn sheep, moose, bears, wolves, otters, eagles and Trumpeter swans.

-Yellowstone National Park is indeed a wonder, a hugely popular wonder that hosted nearly 3.7 million visitors last year, most of whom visited in the summer months.
+Yellowstone National Park is indeed a wonder, a hugely popular wonder that hosted nearly 3.8 million visitors in 2020, most of whom visited in the summer months.
 People from all over the globe travel to the world's first national park to enjoy the natural attractions, wildlife, and geographic splendor preserved in this part of America.

 Some folks love being part of the crowd, but if you are seeking a little more solitude, you will not likely find it inside the boundaries of the park, at least not in the summer.

 According to Montana State Senator Art Wittich, one-third of the annual Yellowstone National Park visitors fly into the Bozeman, Montana airport and use Highway 191 to get to the park.
 If you are one of these travelers, you are driving right through the Gallatin National Forest.

 When you have had enough of the crowds and are ready to enjoy a little breathing room, follow me to a treasure trove for the outdoor enthusiast.
 I will include the best camp sites and excellent accommodations for those who are not camping or are simply tired of roughing it.
 So here we go!

 Yellowstone National Park has five entrances: North, South, East, West and Northeast.
 Three of the five are in Montana, the remaining two (the South and East) are in Wyoming.